MingEn82/weatherClassification/README.md

 # Problem Definition
 We would like to determine whether one should bring an umbrella outside by predicting the weather condition given past data.

-# Models used
+# Models used in order of performance
+1. Gradient Boosting Trees
+2. LSTM
-1. Support Vector Machines with the Radial Basis Function (RBF) kernel
+3. Support Vector Machines with the Radial Basis Function (RBF) kernel
-2. Gradient Boosting Trees
-3. LSTM
+4. Logistic Regression

 # Models we experimented with
-1. Logistic Regression
-2. Support Vector Machines with the linear kernel
+1. Support Vector Machines with the linear kernel
-3. Multi-layer Perceptron Classifier
+2. Multi-layer Perceptron Classifier
-4. Balanced Bagging Classifier
+3. Balanced Bagging Classifier

 # Conclusion
 * Resampling imbalanced data improved model performance especially on the minority class